nick-prater/newstead-pre-school/content/policies/disciplinary.md

 # Procedure #
 1. At the earliest opportunity the manager must inform the employee that an allegation or incident has occurred and that an investigation is to take place.

-2. Following an appropriate investigation, the manager must prepare a written statement of the employee.s alleged conduct or characteristics, or of the circumstances which have led to disciplinary action being considered.
+2. Following an appropriate investigation, the manager must prepare a written statement of the employee's alleged conduct or characteristics, or of the circumstances which have led to disciplinary action being considered.

 3. The manager or supervisor must send the statement and any witness statements to the employee including any evidence that will be relied upon at the meeting and invite the employee to attend a disciplinary meeting to discuss the matter.
 The employee should also be informed of their right to be accompanied at the meeting.
 Employees should be given an appropriate amount of notice of the meeting in order to prepare their response and to contact any witnesses that he/she wishes to call to the meeting to give evidence.